munificent/craftinginterpreters/note/style guide.md

 ## Punctuation

-*   Prose before a code snippet ends in `:` if the last sentence is not a complete sentence or directly refers to the subsequent code.
+*   Prose before a Java or C code snippet ends in `:` if the last sentence is not a complete sentence or directly refers to the subsequent code.
 End in `.` if it is a reasonable-sounding sentence on its own.
+This is mainly so that we don't use a gratuitous amount of `:` at the end of nearly every paragraph.

+*   On the other hand, prose before illustrations, Lox examples, and grammar snippets can use `:` even when a complete sentence, if the sentence refers to the subsequent code or picture.

 ### Hyphenation